eth-educators/ethstaker-guides/docs/home-router/prepare.md

 - Document your current setup
     - WiFi SSID(s) and their passwords
     - Internal ("LAN") network address, e.g. `10.1.0.0/24` or `192.168.1.0/24`
-    - DHCP settings, specifically any "DHCP reservation" settins.
+    - DHCP settings, specifically any "DHCP reservation" settings.
 Your node likely has one, a gaming console may as well
     - Do you have any devices with a static IP?
 Your node might use a static IP, instead of a DHCP reservation.